 Founder, Director, Curator.

 Irish Sound Science Technology Association (ISSTA).
 The Irish Sound, Science and Technology Association is an organisation that brings together practitioners integrating fields of music, art, sound, science and technology.
 I was a co-founder of this organisation beginning the groundwork with Kerry Hagan in 2009.
-I have been the president for the past two years and have concluded a very successful 2016 event.
+I have been the president for the past three years and have concluded a number of very successful events including the latest atDubdalk Institute of Technology 2017.

 Co-Founder, President, Curator.